Everyday Health Group: History

 The company was founded in 2002 by entrepreneurs Benjamin Wolin and Michael Keriakos to invest in the creation of online health content for major "offline" health brands.
 At the time, it was known as Agora Media.
 It merged with Streetmail.com to become Waterfront Media.

 In October 2008, the company merged with Revolution Health, in a deal valued at $300 million USD.
 The combined company, operating under the Waterfront Media name, was projected to have $100 million USD revenue in 2009, double its 2007 revenue.

 In 2009, Everyday Health signed a multi-year deal with MayoClinic to add MayoClinic’s consumer site to its health properties, a partnership that has persisted for over a decade.

 In 2010, the company changed its name to Everyday Health.
-The company attempted an IPO in November 2010, which ultimately failed due to changes in “circumstances regarding the securities markets.”
+The company attempted an IPO in November 2010, which ultimately failed due to changes in "circumstances regarding the securities markets".
 In December 2010, Everyday Health acquired professional website MedPage Today.

-By 2011, the company's network of sites had over 28 million unique viewers per month, garnering over $100 USD million in yearly revenue, including major partnerships with brands and personalities such as Denise Austin and the South Beach Diet.
+By 2011, the company's network of sites had partnerships with brands and personalities such as Denise Austin and the South Beach Diet.

-Throughout 2011, the company began to diversify into digital media: in 2011 co-produced a self-titled TV series with Litton Entertainment for Litton's Weekend Adventure, a new Saturday morning syndication package of E/I programming aired by affiliates of ABC.
+Throughout 2011, the company began to diversify into digital media: in 2011 co-produced a self-titled TV series with Litton Entertainment for Litton's Weekend Adventure.
 It also hired Paul Slavin, a veteran producer from ABC News, to help operate a new studio for the company.
 In October 2011, YouTube announced that Everyday Health would become part of its Original Channel Initiative, which aimed to fund the production of professionally produced original web content.
 Everyday Health would launch Everyday Health TV through the program, featuring original health and lifestyle-related series.

 In 2012, the company acquired EQAL, most notable for the lonelygirl15 web series and fellow YouTube channel u look haute, for an undisclosed amount.
 EQAL became a separate division of the company.
 Additionally, Everyday Health started co-producing a television version of Recipe Rehab, one of the series featured on its YouTube channel.
 The series ran from October 6, 2012 through July 25, 2015.

 The company’s initial public offering was on March 28, 2014 on the New York Stock Exchange, under the symbol EVDY.
-It opened at $14 per share, and closed the day at $13.50.
-On October 21, 2016, Ziff Davis, at that time a subsidiary of j2 Global, agreed to acquire Everyday Health for $10.50 per share in cash, valuing the company at $465 million USD.
+On October 21, 2016, Ziff Davis, at that time a subsidiary of j2 Global, agreed to acquire Everyday Health.
 The acquisition was completed on December 8, 2016.

 In February 2017, it was reported that j2 Global was considering selling off the less profitable parts of Everyday Health.